Ismaël Gharbi: International career

 Gharbi was born in France to a Tunisian father and Spanish mother, and is therefore eligible to represent France, Spain, and Tunisia.
 He has been called up by the France under-17s in the past.
 The Tunisian Football Federation has previously made efforts to convince Gharbi to represent Tunisia.
 In 2021, he was called up to play for the France under-18s for the Tournoi International de Limoges.
 In February 2022, Gharbi was called up to the Spain under-18s.
 In June, he represented Spain at the 2022 Mediterranean Games in Oran, Algeria.

+On 19 August 2025, Gharbi's request to switch international allegiance to Tunisia was approved by FIFA.
+He earned his first cap on 4 September during a 2026 FIFA World Cup qualification game coming on as a second-half substitute against Liberia at the Hammadi Agrebi Stadium in Tunis, replacing Amor Layouni in the 53rd minute; the match ended in a 3–0 victory.
+On 10 October, he scored his first goal in his third appearance in a 6–0 win over São Tomé and Príncipe on Day 9 of the 2026 World Cup qualification.

 Style of play

 Gharbi is a versatile player; although primarily an attacking midfielder, he can also play as a wide and central midfielder.
-Hervé Guégan, who coached Gharbi at the Alkass International Cup in 2020, has stated that he is a player "technically at ease" and that he "always makes passes with good timing."
+Hervé Guégan, who coached Gharbi at the Alkass International Cup in 2020, has stated that he is a player "technically at ease" and that he "always makes passes with good timing".
 Gharbi is good at free kicks and possesses good ball control.
 While being able to score himself, he has an ability to make others score.
 In February 2022, former PSG player Mathieu Bodmer commented that "in the penalty area, time stops for [Gharbi]" and that he has "cold blood", being able to complete movements at the right moments.